blinx-co/Novaline-ReadMe/readme.md

 ## Unknown / Discovered Problems:
 1. `Novaline Closing and Opening Discord`: This error has been dealt with but in many other ways.
 The most common way to fix this error is by restarting your computer and reinstalling Novaline.
 This usually works but open a ticket for further aid.

+2. `Novaline Crashing When Pressing Anything`: This error has be dealt with similarly to `Novaline Closing and Opening Discord`, just follow the same steps and the issue should be resolved

 Remember To Join The Discord: [Novaline's Discord](https://discord.com/invite/semnXTdss2)

 Document Created By blinx

+Last Updated: 19:09 | 21/05/2022 | GMT +1